volur-ai/python-volur-sdk/examples/azure-function/README.md

 ## Deployment

-If all your infrastructure is in-place, you can start deploying Azure Function with Volur AI SDK to your Azure cloud environment.
+If all your infrastructure is in-place, you can start deploying Azure Function with Völur SDK to your Azure cloud environment.
 You need to run three steps.

 ### Build a container image and push it to your Azure Container Registry

 To build your container image run the following commands:

 > [!NOTE]
-> As for now (2024-04-32) Volur AI SDK library is private, and therefore
+> As for now (2024-04-32) Völur SDK library is private, and therefore
 > requires authentication.
 Please set `GH_TOKEN` environment variable before
 > you build container using GitHub CLI `GH_TOKEN=$(gh auth token)`.